|

 There are twelve Connecticut State Police troops located throughout the state.
-These locations were originally selected to position the troops, or barracks, so that each could maintain a system of patrols to cover its geographic area.
-Each of these troops is like its own police department, with a lieutenant who is the commanding officer, a master sergeant, a supervisory staff of patrol sergeants and a full complement of personnel for patrol and investigative work.
-The staff also includes "resident troopers".
+The locations of these troops were originally selected to position the personnel and equipment, so that each could maintain a system of patrols to cover its geographic area of the state.
+Each of these troops is like its own police department, with a lieutenant who is the commanding officer, a master sergeant who is the executive officer, a supervisory staff of patrol sergeants, a ciminal investigative or detective unit, and a full complement of personnel for patrol.
+The "resident troopers" in that troop area are also assigned to the troop.
+In addition, each troop has its own dispatchers and clerical unit, and most have one or more mechanics to service the fleet.

-Some troops, because of their location, are tasked primarily with highway functions, including enforcement, accident investigation, and traffic control, primarily on the busy interstate highway system.
+Today some troops, because of their location, are tasked primarily with highway functions, including enforcement, accident investigation, and traffic control, primarily on the busy interstate highway system.
 Other troops, located in more rural areas of the state, have as their primary function duties more commonly thought of as those accomplished by county sheriffs, ie: response to crimes, patrol of towns and neighborhoods, and providing police services to many Connecticut towns that do not have police departments of their own.
-(In Connecticut, the Sheriff Departments do not have police responsibilities common to other states; their duties are limited to security in the courts and transportation of prisoners.
+(Connecticut has no Sheriff Departments found in most other states; where they do exist their duties are limited to security in the courts and transportation of prisoners.
 The Department of Corrections administers the various prison facilities.

 Some of these towns utilize the services of Resident Troopers.
 These are regular members of the state police who are assigned specifically to one town.
 They provide the bulk of the police administrative tasks, such as supervision of part-time town officers.